vincenzo-scotti/ITAcotron_2/README.md

 # ITAcotron 2

-Codebase for the paper "[ITAcotron 2: Transfering English Speech Synthesis Architectures and Speech Features to Italian](https://aclanthology.org/2021.icnlsp-1.10/)".
+Codebase for the papers "[ITAcotron 2: the Power of Transfer Learning in Expressive TTS Synthesis](https://doi.org/10.1007/978-3-031-11035-1_1)" and "[ITAcotron 2: Transfering English Speech Synthesis Architectures and Speech Features to Italian](https://aclanthology.org/2021.icnlsp-1.10/)".
 For all the references, contributions and credits, please refer to the paper.

 This code was originally developed as part of the M.Sc.
 Thesis in Cognitive Science "[Conditional Text to Speech by Means of Transfer Learning](http://www5.unitn.it/Biblioteca/it/Web/RichiestaConsultazioneTesi/369577)".